--"The Role of Noncredit in the California Community Colleges," 2006).
+-"The Role of Noncredit in the California Community Colleges," 2006). preparation efforts ("Noncredit at a Glance," 2006, p.6).

-As a direct result of intense lobbying efforts, SB 361 also provided supplemental funding for noncredit instruction.
-"Although one part in a much larger bill, the legislation promised enhanced funding for certain noncredit "career development and college preparation" (CDCP) courses putting apportionment for those noncredit courses closer to an equitable par with other college transfer and career technical preparation efforts ("Noncredit at a Glance," 2006: 6).
 Prior to the passage of SB 361, all noncredit instruction apportionment was funded by the state at the same level ("Noncredit at a Glance," 2006).
 Disparate funding has been in place since 1981 upon recommendation of the Behr Commission.
 This new legislation created a new instructional category, named "CDCP," and opened the door to the potential of equitable funding for noncredit instruction.

 Under SB 361, funding was increased but not equalized for CDCP courses.
 CDCP courses were funded at roughly 75 percent, rather than the prior 56 percent rate, provided for credit courses.
 The rates for CDCP courses were set at \$4,367 per FTES, enhanced non-credit at \$3,092, and remaining noncredit at \$2,626.
-This new instructional category "more clearly described the intention that the increased resources should target students whose goals are career development or college preparation" ("Noncredit instruction: Opportunity and challenge," 2009: 10).
+This new instructional category "more clearly described the intention that the increased resources should target students whose goals are career development or college preparation" ("Noncredit instruction: Opportunity and challenge," 2009, p.10).
 SB 361 required that CDCP courses be sequenced and lead to certificates focused on transition to credit or employment.
 CDCP enhanced funding program categories included: ESL, ABE/ASE, short-term CTE certificates with high employment potential, workforce preparation pathways, and apprenticeships ("Exploring New Possibilities for Student Success through Noncredit," 2014).